ncsa/Delta_doc/docs/source/user_guide/ood/shell.rst

    #.
 Complete the Duo two-factor authentication by one of these methods:

-      - Enter **1** in the terminal and accept the Duo push notification on your phone
+      - Enter **1** in the terminal and accept the Duo push notification on your phone.

       OR